 Required Licenses

-- Waste Management License: Required for companies handling hazardous materials; must comply with environmental regulations and complete training courses.
+- Waste Management License: Necessary for businesses handling waste.
+Applicants must comply with local environmental regulations and submit an application with relevant fees.

 Insurance Requirements

-- Commercial Auto Insurance: Required for any vehicles used in the business, with coverage limits based on vehicle type and usage.
+- Commercial Auto Insurance: Required for vehicles used in debris removal.
+Coverage should include liability and physical damage protection.

 Training Certifications